DioSyahrizal/Color-Game-Vanilla-JS/readme.md

 # Color Game
-### This game is build in pure JS with manipulating the document
+- This game is build in pure JS with manipulating the document
-### Thanks to Colt Steele for the tutorial

-### In hard mode you will choose the 6 box to match the color
+- In hard mode you will choose the 6 box to match the color

 ![Screenshot](image.png)

-### In easy mode you will choose the 3 box to match the color
+- In easy mode you will choose the 3 box to match the color
 ![Screenshot](image2.png)